cyyself/wg-bench/README.md

 ## Note for OpenWRT

-In OpenWRT, you need to install `ip-full` package to manage netns.
+In OpenWRT, you need to install `ip-full` and `kmod-veth` packages.

 ## About Result